mazidulfarabi/Shifterz_Sciblitz_AI/README.md

 > *"Can computer vision bridge the gap for people who cannot see clearly by interpreting the world around them in real time?"*
 >
-> This project follows the same spirit as accessibility-focused computer vision work — such as [Roboflow's research on American Sign Language recognition](https://blog.roboflow.com/computer-vision-american-sign-language/) — where machine learning is applied not as a demo, but as a practical tool for communities that need it.
+> This project follows the same spirit as accessibility-focused computer vision work where machine learning is applied not as a demo, but as a practical tool for communities that need it.

 ---

 ## Why This Exists

-For someone with low or no vision, simple tasks carry friction that sighted users rarely think about:
+For people who are fully blind, have blurred vision or are partially blind (Glaucoma, Retinitis Pigmentosa (RP), Leber Hereditary Optic Neuropathy (LHON), Choroideremia, Cataracts, Diabetic Retinopathy, Age-Related Macular Degeneration (AMD), Stargardt Disease) simple tasks carry friction that sighted users rarely think about:

 - **Locating objects** — *Where is the bottle?
 Is the phone on my left or in front of me?*
 - **Understanding people nearby** — *Is someone facing me?
 Are they trying to get my attention?*